NCIP/gdc-docs/docs/Data_Submission_Portal/Release_Notes/Data_Submission_Portal_Release_Notes.md

 ### Bugs Fixed Since Last Release

-*  Fixed logic on the Submittable Data Files donut to display more accurately the number of submittable files that have been validated. <!--SUBP-510-->
+*  Fixed logic on the Submittable Data Files donut to display more accurately the number of submittable files that have been validated.
+Also updated corresponding tooltip text.<!--SUBP-510-->

 ### Known Issues and Workarounds